blueimp/jQuery-File-Upload/SECURITY.md

 To securely setup the project to serve uploaded files, please refer to the sample [Secure file upload serving configurations](#secure-file-upload-serving-configurations).

+To mitigate potential vulnerabilities in image processing libraries, please refer to the [Secure image processing configurations](#secure-image-processing-configurations).

 By default, all sample upload handlers allow only upload of image files, which mitigates some attack vectors, but should not be relied on as the only protection.

 Please also have a look at the [list of fixed vulnerabilities](VULNERABILITIES.md) in jQuery File Upload, which relates mostly to the sample server-side upload handlers and how they have been configured.